ImSwordQueen/Aerofox8/README.md

 ---
 AerofoxSomewhatExtras is a subset of extras made by me (ImSwordQueen) that modifies firefox to include some modifications extra modifications not included in the OG theme.

+** This was the original purpose of this fork.
+This will be not maintained and is kept as an archive **

 Made in mind for 109.0.
 Somewhat works on 110.

 Made possible thanks to [NWinXP](https://github.com/NWinXP/Aerofox) and [travis](https://github.com/travy-patty) on the WinClassic forums, go check out his amazing theme over [here](https://winclassic.boards.net/thread/1524/07fox-internet-explorer-mozilla-firefox "here")!